 Students may bring lunch from home or purchase food served in the cafeteria.
 No birthday cakes or food from outside restaurants may be delivered to students.
-Only brown bag lunches will be accepted in the office if a student forgets his/her lunch (no food delivery services are allowed).
+Only brown bag lunches will be accepted in the office if a student forgets his/her lunch.
 Students may not leave campus for lunch.
 All students are expected to behave appropriately and keep their places clean.